When Diet Culture Goes Too Far

 In contrast, a person struggling with orthorexia does it to feel healthy or natural.
 They may obsessively cut out foods with artificial colors or flavors, high in saturated fats or refined sugar, or other ingredients they may consider unhealthy.
 Paradoxically, their quest for health leads them into a very unhealthy situation.

 A Question of Extent

-I am willing to bet that some of you have started to angrily mutter under your breath.
+I am willing to bet that some of you have started to mutter under your breath angrily.
 Something like, “Well, what am I supposed to do?
 Just go out and eat nothing but McDonald’s for the rest of my life?”
 And I’ll admit, I was a little skeptical when I was doing the research for this blog.
-But remember that qualifier of extent I mentioned earlier.
-While there’s certainly nothing wrong with wanting to eat healthier, the disordered eating that characterizes orthorexia starts to interfere with life.
-But where does health-conscious eating end and orthorexia start?
-It might be best to go to the source.
-In this case, that means Steven Bratman, the man who coined the term, “orthorexia.”
+But remember that qualifier of the extent I mentioned earlier.
+While there’s nothing wrong with wanting to eat healthier, the disordered eating that characterizes orthorexia starts to interfere with life.
+But where do health-conscious eating end and orthorexia start?
+Again, it might be best to go to the source.
+In this case, that means Steven Bratman, the man who coined the term “orthorexia.”

 - When I eat any food I regard to be unhealthy, I feel anxious, guilty, impure, unclean and/or defiled; even to be near such foods disturbs me, and I feel judgmental of others who eat such foods.

 - My personal sense of peace, happiness, joy, safety, and self-esteem is excessively dependent on the purity and rightness of what I eat.